 Aamu.app database automations let a database row start follow-up work automatically.
-They are especially useful with forms: a public form collects the data, the response becomes a database row, and an automation can send an email or create a task when that row is inserted.
+They are especially useful with forms: a public form collects the data, the response becomes a database row, and an automation can send an email or create a task when that row is inserted or later reaches a selected value.

 This article uses the contact form idea as an example, but the same pattern works for survey responses, onboarding requests, bug reports, event registrations, lead forms, and internal request queues.